LGBTQ rights in Victoria: LGBTIQ+ infrastructure and security

 The Victorian Pride Centre opened in July 2021 in St Kilda, providing several facilities for LGBTIQ+ Victorian organisations.
 The LGBTIQ+ organizations is housed at the centre include the Victorian Pride Lobby, Thorne Harbour Health, Q+Law, Minus18, Australian GLBTIQ Multicultural Council, Australian Queer Archives, JOY94.9, Transgender Victoria, and the Melbourne Queer Film Festival.

 In September 2020, an aged care facility just for LGBTIQ+ clients and residents was fast-tracked for construction within Prahran.

-In August 2025, an established “LGBTIQ+ helpline switchboard” for dating on online apps such as Grinder - due to increased violence and hostility towards the LGBTIQ+ community recently within Victoria.
+In August 2025, an established “LGBTIQ+ helpline switchboard” for dating on online apps such as Grindr - due to increased violence and hostility towards the LGBTIQ+ community recently within Victoria.

 Intersex rights

+In December 2025, an extensive and broad bill was introduced to the Parliament of Victoria that legally protects intersex individuals from non-consenting, outdated and/or inappropriate medical procedures.
+In February 2026, the bill passed both houses of the Parliament of Victoria and was approved by the Governor with Royal Assent.

 In June 2016, Organisation Intersex International Australia pointed to contradictory statements by the Victorian and other Australian governments, suggesting that the dignity and rights of LGBT and intersex people are recognised while, at the same time, harmful practices on intersex children continue.

 In March 2017, representatives of Androgen Insensitivity Syndrome Support Group Australia and Organisation Intersex International Australia participated in an Australian and Aotearoa/New Zealand consensus "Darlington Statement" by intersex community organisations and others.
 The statement calls for legal reform, including the criminalisation of deferrable intersex medical interventions on children, an end to legal classification of sex, and improved access to peer support.

 In October 2021, both the Star Observer and the ABC reported that the Victorian government plans to legally ban intersex surgery on babies and infants.
 No bill has been formally introduced yet.